 - 5: Strongly agree

-The CSAT survey, or Customer Satisfaction survey, is another example of a rating scale survey.
+The CSAT survey, or Customer Satisfaction survey, is another example of a rating scale survey in our customer satisfaction survey software.

 How satisfied were you with [aspect of the customer experience]?
 The answers here would be: